TYPO3-Documentation/TYPO3CMS-Reference-Typoscript/Documentation/MenuObjects/Tmenuitem/Index.rst

    Description
-         If property RO is set (see below) then you can set this property to a certain set of parameters which will allow you to change the background color of e.g. the table cell when the mouse rolls over you text-link.
+         If property RO is set (see below) then you can set this property to a certain set of parameters which will allow you to change the background color of e.g. the table cell when the mouse rolls over your text-link.

          **Syntax:** ::